kraianyn/distress/app/Ideas.md

 the initial date of the calendar widget is no longer in the valid range.
 Make it impossible to update past courses (might still be needed)?

-When updating an entity from a page opened from another entity page, the change is not reflected on the first page.

 ## Consider

 Split courses into military and non-military ones.